-Convergence would like to thank KOIS and the Near East Foundation for their valuable input during the development of this case study.
+Convergence would like to thank KOIS for their valuable input during the development of this case study.

 MacArthur Foundation

 This case was made possible by the support of the John D. and Catherine T. MacArthur Foundation

 © CONVERGENCE 2023.

 All rights reserved.
 You may reproduce and distribute the material in this document for non-commercial purposes, subject to following credit: (i) Source: Convergence © and (ii) a link to the original source on the Convergence website.
 It should only be reproduced or distributed as a part of wider materials created by you.